The Gann Historical Society & Library, Inc.

 Section 1.
 The Executive Board, as hereinafter constituted, shall determine from time to time the amount of annual dues for each class of membership and the Corporation shall give appropriate notice to the Members.

 Section 3.
-Members failing to pay their dues by August 1st shall be deemed not in good standing and will forfeit all privileges offered that classification of members.
-That Member will be dropped from membership without further notification.
-Membership will be reinstated upon payment of membership dues for the current year.
+Members failing to pay their dues shall be deemed not in good standing and will forfeit all privileges offered that classification of members.
+Membership will be reinstated upon payment of membership dues.

 Section 1.
 The fiscal year of the Corporation shall begin on the first day of July and shall end on the last day of June in each year.